 - An attack on the dignity or security of an individual or group

-- Providing false information or identification
+- Providing false information or identification in the context of university records or within a conduct process

 - Interference with the conduct process